-How to stay calm in 12 common life situations
+How to stay calm in 12 common stressful situations

 When the going gets tough, the tough get going - or at least we can learn how to with these top tips from Life Coach Anna Percy-Davis